duzun/URL.js/README.md

 import URLJS from 'url-js/url/URL'; // the same as 'url-js'
 ```

+## Changes in v2.0.0

+Some properties of `URLJS` instances are computed from the base properties and can no longer be set to arbitrary values.
+Setting these properties to any value would set the values for related base properties:

+`.origin`
+`.host`
+`.path`
+`.href`
+`.domain`

 ## Incompatible changes in v1.0.0

 When included in global scope with a `<script>` tag,